DevKarl/Advanced-Task-Planner/README.md

 - edited
 - checked off
 - deleted
 - cleared(all) with one button

-who cares right ? 😑..

-Now the fun part - more advanced features 🤔:
+The more 'advanced' features 🤔:
 - user can add optional importance level with dynamic badges(!, !! or !!!) on tasks
 - user can add optional deadline on tasks, which are displayed with dynamic messages
 - tasks are stored in local storage and handled with Context API